neacsum/utpp/docs/achitecture.md

 irritants like:

 * complete lack of comments

 * baroque internal structure with tests, test suites, test lists, test results, test details, test reporters, etc.

-* stylistical issues with 'const madness' like this:
+* stylistic issues with 'const madness' like this:
   ```
   void RunTest(TestResults* const result, Test* const curTest, int const maxTestTimeInMs) const;
   ```
   (an int parameter is always const)

+* the GitHub project seems dormant now.

 This rewrite tried to maintain as much as possible the pubic "API" of the original UnitTest++ but on the inside almost everything has been rewritten.